screen-share/captured-surface-control/README.md

 We extend [CaptureController](https://www.w3.org/TR/screen-capture/#capturecontroller) to support a limited set of low-risk actions.

-### Prelude: Permissions Prompt
+### Prelude: Permission Prompt

-The first invocation of either `sendWheel()`, `getZoomLevel()` or `setZoomLevel()` on a given `CaptureController` object produces a [permissions prompt](https://developer.mozilla.org/en-US/docs/Web/API/Permissions).
+The first invocation of either `sendWheel()`, `getZoomLevel()` or `setZoomLevel()` on a given `CaptureController` object produces a [permission prompt](https://developer.mozilla.org/en-US/docs/Web/API/Permissions).
 If the user grants permission, all future invocations of these methods on that specific CaptureController object are allowed.
 It is for that reason that these three methods return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise); naturally, if the user refuses permission, the returned Promise is rejected.

 Note that CaptureControllers are uniquely associated with a given capture-session, cannot be associated with another capture-session, and do not survive navigation.